JorelAli/CommandAPI/README.md

                 <b>Development improvements:</b>
                 <ul>
                     <li>Adds a GitHub action to build the CommandAPI (and share it's lovely artifacts)</li>
+                    <li>Moves the Maven repo for 7.0.0 and future updates to Maven Central</li>
                 </ul>
                 <b>New features:</b>
                 <ul>